KDE/digikam-doc/color_management/monitor_profile.rst

    :license: see Credits and License page for details (https://docs.digikam.org/en/credits_license.html)

-.. _srgb_colorspace:
+.. _monitor_profiles:

-The sRGB Color Space
+The Monitor Profiles
 ====================

 What is so special about the sRGB color space?